DadudeGaming/switch2-controllers-gyro/README.md

 # switch2 controllers
 An app to use switch 2 joycons on pc as gamepad and mouse

+### Setup

+Download python 3.7+ and install, Setup pip as path so you can run pip --version and pip install <file>

+Then run
+pip install bleak
+pip install pywin32
+pip install pyyaml
+pip install vgamepad
+Download and run the exe from https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0 Run gui.py (Or the exe if it is bundled)

 ### Usage

 No need to pair the controller in the bluetooth settings.